Gross Revenue vs Net Revenue: What SaaS Teams Should Report

 FAQ

-What is gross revenue?
+What is gross revenue in SaaS?

 What is the difference between gross revenue and net revenue?

-Is revenue the same as income?
+Is gross revenue the same as income?

-Is revenue the same as sales?
+Is gross revenue the same as sales?

 See Your Real Net Revenue

-NoNoiseMetrics shows your real net revenue from Stripe — refunds, fees and deferred amounts separated automatically.
+NoNoiseMetrics shows your real net revenue from Stripe, refunds, fees and deferred amounts separated automatically.

 Next: Understand how deferred revenue from annual plans distorts your Stripe numbers → Deferred Revenue for SaaS